RyanW84/CodeReviews.Console.Phonebook/README.md

 * Microsoft.EntityFrameworkCore.Tools Version= 9.0.4

 ## What I learned from this project
-1) Configuring Entity Framework to connext to an SQL Server
+1) Configuring Entity Framework to connect to an SQL Server
-2) Configuring Entity Framework to Delete and create tables on loading
+2) Configuring Entity Framework to delete and create tables on loading
-3) Configuring Entity Framework to Create a Database without having to create one first in SQL Server Management Suite
+3) Configuring Entity Framework to Create a Database without having to create one first in SQL Server Management Studio
 4) Using SQL Server Management Suite
 5) SQL Server tools and toolbars in Visual Studio
 6) Validating input using Regex